elegant-scipy/elegant-scipy/markdown/ch2.markdown

 just a numpy array**.

-Color images are a *3-dimensional* array, where the first two dimensions represent the spatial extent of the image, while the final dimension represents color channels, typically the three primary colors of red, green, and blue:
+Color images are a *3-dimensional* array, where the first two dimensions represent the spatial positions of the image, while the final dimension represents color channels, typically the three primary additive colors of red, green, and blue.
+To show what we can do with these dimensions, let's play with this photo of an astronaut:

 ```python
 url_astronaut = 'https://raw.githubusercontent.com/scikit-image/scikit-image/master/skimage/data/astronaut.png'